< Go to Bike Trainers

 Connectivity and Power Accuracy

 Power accuracy was acceptable during testing.
-We found the Rock and Roll to fall within the 10-15% claimed range when tested against a Quarq crank based power meter.
-When using the Kinetic Fit application, you are prompted to calibrate following a 10min warm up.
+We found the Rock and Roll to fall within the 10-15 percent claimed range when tested against a Quarq crank based power meter.
+When using the Kinetic Fit application, you are prompted to calibrate following a 10-minute warmup.
 This is a nice feature and takes the guess work out of calibration and also is a good reminder in case you forget.

 Take one look at the Rock and Roll and it is easy to see that the trainer is built like a tank.
 The entire frame is made of steel tubing with a green powder coat for durability.
 The ground contact points all have heavy duty rubber pads.
 Compared to lighter weight trainers like the Tacx Vortex, the Kinetic is clearly built to last.
 A unique feature on the Rock and Roll is the rubber pivot point which Kinetic claims is made of the same material used in automotive suspension bushings and is designed to last for the life of the trainer.

 Accessories and Compatibility

 A steel skewer is included with the Rock and Roll and must be used in place of the stock skewer on your bike.
 A riser block is not included, but we strongly recommend one if you plan to purchase this trainer.
 The best option is the Kinetic Turn Table Riser Ring, which allows the front wheel to turn in unison with the side to side motion of the trainer.
 Out of the box the Rock and Roll is compatible with 130mm and 135mm quick release frames with a tire size from 22" to 29".
 Traxle thru-axle adapters can be purchased through Kinetic for 142mm and 148mm sizes.